-“Better understanding New Mexico’s groundwater basins has been a driving focus for the program since its inception in the modern STATEMAP era,” says Bureau Deputy Director and Director of the Mapping Program Dr. Michael Timmons.
-“Groundwater quantity, quality [for understanding contaminant transport and identifying naturally-occurring contaminant sources], and modes of recharge are largely driven by the geologic architecture of the region.”
+“Better understanding New Mexico’s groundwater basins has been a driving focus for the program since its inception in the modern STATEMAP era,” Timmons said.
+“Groundwater quantity, quality – for understanding contaminant transport and identifying naturally-occurring contaminant sources – and modes of recharge are largely driven by the geologic architecture of the region.”

 The geologic mapping conducted in these basins supports aquifer mapping and groundwater modeling studies.
 These hydrogeology projects then support policy development, arming decision-makers with reliable scientific data needed to develop robust and responsible water management practices.

-“Modern, detailed mapping is critical to understanding these groundwater systems,” says Timmons.
+“Modern, detailed mapping is critical to understanding these groundwater systems,” Timmons said.

 The Supplemental funding will also support the development of a statewide surficial materials map and a web-accessible map of Bureau digital geologic maps available to the public.

-“Moving forward, the web application will be able to show our users what maps are available in a standardized data model and what information is available during a project’s planning stage,” says Bureau Coordinator of Map Production Phil Miller.
+“Moving forward, the web application will be able to show our users what maps are available in a standardized data model and what information is available during a project’s planning stage,” said Phil Miller, Bureau Coordinator of Map Production.
 “This is core to our [NMGB] mission and the way we share geologic information with the public.”